Wackolmao/DDos-Script-Test/README.md

-# pyddos.py
+# ddos.py

-* This is my new update
+* This is still in development
-* This script have 3 type of ddos attacks : SYNFLOOD | REQUEST | Pyslow
+* This script has 3 types of DDos attacks : SYNFLOOD | REQUEST | Pyslow
 * Script has pyslow attack type which is similar to slowloris attack

 # Note
 * I wrote this script for educational not for destructive purposes and illegal actions, so I won't be responsible for that
+* DDos servers only if you have explicit permission from the owners of the server or else you will get in a lot of trouble or maybe legal issues so best use something to hide yourself if you want to use it for malicious purposes [I do not condone malicious activities]

 # Requires module
 * termcolor